metabase/metabase/docs/developers-guide/driver-changelog.md

 # Driver Interface Changelog

 ## Metabase 0.49.0
-- A new driver method has been added [[driver/describe-table-indexes]] along with a new feature `:indexing`.
+- A new driver method has been added [[driver/describe-table-indexes]] along with a new feature `:index-info`.
   This method is used to get a set of column names that are indexed or are the first columns in a composite index.

 ## Metabase 0.48.0